 Some graphically advanced games will tax the processor and heat up your iPhone.
 To save iPhone battery life and avoid iPhone overheating, do not play games too long.

 Killing the background apps can be helpful in saving battery life and cooling down your iPhone.
 To make it, double-click the Home button to see your most recently used apps and swipe up on the unused app to force it to close.

 4. Unplug your iPhone

 If your iPhone gets hot while charging, unplug it and wait for a few minutes to see if it cools down.
 And if you face the same problem every time you charge your iPhone, you may need to change another official Apple cable or OEM charger.

 5. Turn off Location Services and Bluetooth

-The Location services and Bluetooth can also be the main reasons behind iPhone overheating issue.
+The Location services and Bluetooth can also be the main reasons behind iOS 11 overheating issue on iPhone.
 You can turn off Bluetooth feature from either Control Center or in Settings > Bluetooth.
 To turn off Location Services on your iPhone, go to Settings > Privacy > Location Service.

 6. Check background iCloud services

 It could be possible that some iCloud services get stuck in the background.
 For example, if your last iCloud restoration is not completed, your iPhone will keep trying to restore iCloud backup in the background.
-This will also make your iPhone overheat.
-Therefore, check iCloud backup, iCloud Photo Library, or other related iCloud services to see if there is anything wrong.
+This may also cause iOS 11 battery draining and overheating problems even when you are not using your iPhone.
+Therefore, check iCloud backup, iCloud Photo Library, or other related iCloud services to see if there is anything wrong with background iCloud process.

 7. Reset all setting on your iPhone